 Then, edit each of the jrxml files to amend the SQL queries as necessary.
 To have the report ignore soft errors, look for each of the following database table columns and amend as follows:

 |Soft error column names||Hard error only column names|

 This can be achieved by using the following Perl code:

-When all the changes have been made, the modified report can be uploaded back into the Reports module (as an admin) by navigating to Reports then selecting Repository from the VIEW menu.
-Right click on 'Reports', 'Add Resource', and select 'JasperServer Report'.
+When all the changes have been made, the modified report can be uploaded back into Jasper by logging into the Jasper UI as an administrator, right click on 'Reports', 'Add Resource', and select 'JasperServer Report'.
 The name should be the main report filename without the jrxml, and the label should be the same but with spaces between words.